Asone/nostrss/README.md

 # Nostrss
-Nostrss is a CLI program that provides a lightweight and flexible bridge beetween RSS feeds and [Nostr protocol](https://nostr.com/).
+Nostrss is a program that provides a lightweight and flexible bridge beetween RSS feeds and [Nostr protocol](https://nostr.com/).

+It also provides a CLI to manage your live instance.
+See more in the below sections.
 ## Download

 You can download the application through the [releases page](https://github.com/Asone/nostrss/releases).